DanielaDoliveira/DanielaDoliveira/README.md

 # Hi there! 👋

 I'm **Daniela**, a **Game Developer** passionate about creating meaningful interactive experiences.
-While game development is my primary focus, I also have solid experience with software development, backend, frontend, and automation.
+While game development is my primary focus, I also have solid experience with software development, backend and frontend.

-🚀 I'm currently focused on mastering **C# deeply**, both for game development and as a versatile tool for backend systems, automation, and software architecture.
+🚀 I'm currently focused on mastering **C# deeply**, both for game development and as a versatile tool for backend systems and software architecture.

 I love building clean, scalable, and sustainable systems — whether they're games, tools, or apps.